fat-dragon/web/content/post/ghosts.md

 time and a place and people that no longer exist: the time has passed, and the place has moved on as a result.
-The people you remember are usually no longer there, and if they are, well, you usually find out that you've changed and they haven't (or vice versa) and if they haven't, then there's a reason you stopped hanging around with them in the first place.
+The people you remember are usually no longer there, and if they are, well, you generally find out that you've changed and they haven't (or vice versa) and if they haven't, then there was a reason you stopped hanging around with them in the first place.
 In any event the thing you were nostalgic for is just no longer what you rosily remember.
 The events have faded in your mind, the jagged edges of the